-Atomic masses not given in the CODATA recommended values should be taken from the Atomic Mass Tables of G. Audi and A. Wapstra3 (Source 3).
+Atomic masses not given in the CODATA recommended values should be taken from the Atomic Mass Tables of G. Audi et al. 3 (Source 3).

 H.2 Fundamental Constants and Derived Data

 Values of the Fundamental Physics Constants, as approved by CSEWG, are given in this Appendix.
 These values should be used until updates are approved by CSEWG.